Business Education

 MARKETING & PROMOTION 11/12 (MMAP-11)

 Marketing & Promotion 11 is an introductory activity-based course covering the fundamental concepts of marketing.
 Topics include an analysis of the marketing mix, product life cycle, role of advertising, advertising design, marketing strategies, marketing research, and store layout & design.
-This course is beneficial to students interested in entrepreneurship, employment in a service or sales position, or further study in business administration, management or a career in marketing.
+This course is beneficial for students interested in entrepreneurship, employment in a service or sales position, or further study in business administration, management, or interested in a future career in marketing.

 E-COMMERCE & MARKETING 12 (MECOM12)